fyngyrz/wtfm/README.md

-The [documentation is here.](http://ourtimelines.com/wtfm/tocpage.html) Unfortunately I couldn't do the documentation here on Github, because they offer no support for repo-centric syntax highlighting.
+The [documentation is here.](http://ourtimelines.com/wtfm/tocpage.html) Unfortunately I couldn't do the documentation here on Github, because they offer no support for repo-centric syntax highlighting, and they won't accept a generally available syntax highlighting definition until hundreds of repos use it.
+Forunately, in _this_ case, I'm documenting an actual documentation system, so providing my own documentation serves as a lovely demo.

 ## About